 PROFIT MARGIN: [FAIL]

 This methodology seeks companies with a minimum trailing 12 month after tax profit margin of 7%.
 The companies that pass this criterion have strong positions within their respective industries and offer greater shareholder returns.
 A true test of the quality of a company is that they can sustain this margin.
-ARR's profit margin is not available at this time.
-Hence this variable cannot be analyzed currently.
+ARR's profit margin of -47.99% fails this test.

 RELATIVE STRENGTH: [FAIL]